scottosx/Audacity-Mind-Machine-Suite/README.md

 # Audacity-Mind-Machine-Suite
-Plugins for creating Light and Sound Meditation sessions using Audacity
+Plugins for creating Light and Sound Meditation sessions using Audacity.
+Visit the wiki for more info: <https://github.com/scottosx/Audacity-Mind-Machine-Suite/wiki>

 The Audacity Mind Machine Suite is a set of plugins, effect chains, and presets to create meditation sessions for light and sound mind machines.